RickGroot/frontend-applications/README.md

-# Frontend Data
+# Frontend Applications
-A repository for Frontend Data, subject of the Information Design semester of CMD.
+A repository for Frontend Appications, subject of the Information Design semester of CMD.

 [*LINK TO SOURCES*](https://github.com/Rickert41/frontend-data/blob/main/sources.md)